Directors of Ibnu Sina Institute since 1997

 The Malaysian Journal of Fundamental and Applied Sciences (MJFAS), an official journal of ISI-SIR, is the recipient of Current Research in Malaysia (CREAM 2018) Awards by the Ministry of Education Malaysia.
 CREAM Awards are accorded to scholarly journals published by Malaysian academic publishers showing high performance on publications based on identified criteria outlined by the Malaysian Citation Centre.

-The office of Ibnu Sina Institute for Scientific and Industrial Research (ISI-SIR) and Centre for Sustainable Nanomaterials (CSNano) moved to Block T02 building.
+The office of Ibnu Sina Institute for Scientific and Industrial Research (ISI-SIR) and Centre for Sustainable Nanomaterials (CSNano) temporarily moved to Block T02 building.

 2020 strategic planning